axr/website/README.md

 1. Go ahead and fork the AXR/Website repo.
 You will use that repository as your working repo.
-2. You can do any git changes you like on the `deveplop` branch.
-(But make sure to read the GIT standards at the end of this file before doing so)
+2. You can do any git changes you like to it.
 3. When you finish, go to your fork and make a pull request.
 We'll review it as soon as possible.
 After it has been reviewed and accepted, we will merge it into our repo.